Applecross: Economy

 In July 2010, at a cost of £40,000, the UK's first unmanned petrol station was opened.
 It uses a credit card reader to enable customers to serve themselves.
 The business was taken over by Applecross Community Company in 2008 in response to its possible closure.
-The only alternative involves a 36 mi round trip to Lochcarron.
+The only alternative involves a 36 mi round trip to Lochcarron.The eponymous Applecross Brewing Company had to locate in Kishorn because there is no three-phase electric power grid in Applecross.

 Tourism

 Recently Applecross has experienced an increase in tourism for those looking for a place to hike, kayak, fish, and cycle.
-The North Coast 500 cycling route crosses the Bealach na Bà pass and goes through Applecross along the coastal road.
+The North Coast 500 tourist route crosses the Bealach na Bà pass, which rises to 2053 ft with hairpin bend, goes through Applecross along the coastal road.
+In 2025, The Daily Telegraph wrote that Bealach na Bà had become a "worldwide motoring phenomenon".

 Media and the arts

 Applecross appeared as Laxdale in the 1953 film Laxdale Hall, in which the community protests against the poor condition of the access road by withholding their Road Tax.

 On television, Applecross appeared as Carnochie in the "Upstairs Downstairs" episode "Will Ye No Come Back Again?"
 (1975).
 It later featured in Monty Halls' Great Escape (2009) and an edition of Channel 4's Time Team (series 13, episode 13) when a broch (hollow-walled structure) was excavated.

 It is mentioned in the writings of Margaret Leigh; particularly in 'Driftwood and Tangle'.
 It is also the setting for Graeme Macrae Burnet's 2015 novel His Bloody Project which was nominated for the Man Booker Prize in 2016.
 It also was the main setting of the "Enchanted Emporium" series by Pierdomenico Baccalario.